11 Dec 2025

 Used intentionally, they create fast, scalable, SEO-friendly systems.
 Used blindly, they create invisible SEO debt.

-Google doesn't care how modern your stack is.
+Google doesn't care much how modern your stack is.

-It cares whether it can see, trust, and understand your content — every time.
+It cares whether it can consistently see, trust, and understand your content.

 If your site uses SSR, Edge, or Streaming but rankings are inconsistent, Google may be seeing different content than you expect.
 We check what Google actually receives: initial HTML vs rendered, cache variants, canonicals, and internal links.